A formula for the Voevodsky motive of the moduli stack of vector bundles on a curve: Introduction

-In particular, this implies a decomposition on Chow groups and $\ell$-adic cohomology and, as explained below, this formula is compatible with previous results on the topology of $\Bun_{n,d}$.
+In particular, this implies a decomposition on Chow groups and $\ell$-adic cohomology and, as explained below, this formula is compatible with previous cohomological descriptions of $\Bun_{n,d}$.

-This paper is a continuation of our previous work \cite{HPL} in which we define and study the motive $M(\Bun_{n,d}) \in \DM(k,R)$ for any coefficient ring $R$ (provided the characteristic of $k$ is invertible in $R$ in positive characteristic).
-More generally, we introduce the notion of an exhaustive stack and define motives of smooth exhaustive stacks by generalising a construction of Totaro for quotient stacks \cite{totaro} (see \cite[Definitions 2.15 and 2.17]{HPL} for details).
-Using this definition, we describe the motive of $\Bun_{n,d}$ as a homotopy colimit of motives of smooth projective Quot schemes by following a geometric argument for computing the $\ell$-adic cohomology of this stack in \cite{BGL}.
-We use motivic Bia{\l}ynicki-Birula decompositions associated to $\GG_m$-actions on these Quot schemes to further describe the motive of $\Bun_{n,d}$ and based on these decompositions we conjecture the formula for the motive of $\Bun_{n,d}$ appearing in Theorem \ref{main thm} for a general coefficient ring $R$.
-In \cite{HPL}, we show this conjecture follows from a conjecture describing the interaction of the transition maps in the homotopy colimit for $M(\Bun_{n,d})$ with these Bia{\l}ynicki-Birula decompositions; however, we were unable to prove this conjecture on the transition maps.
+This paper is a continuation of our previous work \cite{HPL} in which we define and study the motive $M(\Bun_{n,d}) \in \DM(k,R)$ for any coefficient ring $R$ (provided the characteristic of $k$ is invertible in $R$ in positive characteristic); more generally, we introduce there the notion of an exhaustive stack and define motives of smooth exhaustive stacks by generalising a construction of Totaro for quotient stacks \cite{totaro} (see \cite[Definitions 2.15 and 2.17]{HPL} for details).

-In this paper, we prove the conjectural formula in \cite{HPL} under the assumption that $R = \QQ$.
-The main idea is to replace the Quot schemes with Flag-Quot schemes, which are generalisations of Quot schemes that allow flags of sheaves and then to describe the transition maps using these Flag-Quot schemes.
-This idea was inspired by a result of Laumon in \cite{laumon} and its application in a paper of Heinloth to study the cohomology of the moduli space of Higgs bundles using Hecke modification stacks \cite{Heinloth_LaumonBDay}.
-Before we explain the idea of the proof, let us first summarise the necessary prerequisites from \cite{HPL}.